 EGMP Interviews are live video discussions and interviews with creative artists

-about creativity and what is means to be a creative artist in the US.
+about what it means to be a creative artist in the US.

 This first set of interviews scratches the surface of how several of EGMP’s personnel view their art in relation to society and gives us a look at a more personal experience of what their art is like for them.

 Part 2 of the EGMP Interview series explores through the eyes of creative artists how they live their lives so that those who are not creative personalities can perhaps understand them a little bit better.

 There is often a misperception by non-creatives of why creatives do what they do and live the way they live.
 I want to give creatives a chance to describe what living their lives is like for them on a daily basis, what it feels like to be a creative, and what compels them to pursue their art, sometimes in spite of great obstacles.
 I think they don’t often get to express that.
 And I hope to foster an appreciation of each for the other.

 There is a distinction between being a creative, as a noun, and doing something creative.
 People are generally born creative (or not); it is not a choice.
 Also, people often think of creative people as those who are in the creative arts, but there are creative people in almost every field—science, technology, and anywhere there are innovative ideas, even in government.
 Being a creative has more to do with specific set of personality characteristics than with a profession.

 The US is different from Europe in that, as a country, it does not support its creative artists.
 There also seems to be on the part of some of our citizens almost a disdain for those in the creative arts, as though they are superfluous or a waste of time.
 For that reason, life as a creative is quite difficult for most creative artists and thinkers in this country.